 The mapping of the historic roses of Castle Hex was done with passionate attention and dedication by the late Countess Nanda d'Ursel.
 She made sketches and described the most special roses in detail in her garden diary.
 Later the Countess met Edith Dasnoy with whom she made watercolors of the most beautiful species.
 Together they published the book "Roses from the Gardens of Hex" (1995).
 The book is still for sale (during the garden days at the Hex stand).

-In the regions of Western Europe, species of the Dog Rose and the Hedgehog are native - about thirty species - but more than 200 wild rose species are known worldwide.
-On the flower meadow you will find the wild rose species that are characteristic of the flora of the region Limburg and Brabant.
+Wild roses come from the Northern Hemisphere, and span from the Arctic to Northern Africa, from the American Plains and New Mexico to Yemen, Thailand, South India and China.
+In Western Europe, species of Dog-Rose and Egelantier are native - about thirty species - but more than 200 wild rose species are known worldwide.
+On the flower meadow you will find the wild rose varieties that are characteristic of the flora of the Limburg and Brabant region.

 but they are very popular for their special perfume.
 In the gardens of Hex we see, besides the original wild form, some dozens of the most beautiful Gallica's collected, including Tricolor de Flandres, De la Maître d'École, Alain Blanchard, Charles de Mills and many others.